roca-tax/roca-tax-website/content/about/_index.md

 ### Innovation
 We stay current with the latest tax laws, technology, and best practices to provide the most effective solutions.

-### Community
-We're proud to be part of the Rochester community and committed to its growth and success.

 ### Accessibility
 We believe professional tax services should be accessible to everyone, which is why we offer bilingual support and flexible service options.